Alvi-N64/pokefirered/README.md

 # Pokémon FireRed and LeafGreen

-This is Indonesian translation of Pokémon FireRed and LeafGreen based on pret decompilation.
+This is an Indonesian translation of Pokémon FireRed and LeafGreen based on the pret decompilation.

 Mungkin judulnya jadi
 Pokémon Merapi dan Pokémon HijauDaun. 😅